MangDL/MangDL/docs/TERMS OF USAGE & DISCLAIMER.md

 The **Project** is created in good faith that this will only serve an educational purpose for the **Developer** and the **Users** and will only be used for that said purpose.

-By no means harassing the **Developer** , is legal nor ethically and morally correct:
+By no means harassing the **Developer** including, but not limited to the following, is legal nor ethically and morally correct:

 - Exploiting the undisclosed personal information of the **Developer** against them, possibly accessed through illegal means, including, but not limited to the following: